On the topology of rational T-varieties of complexity one

-\begin{remark} For any maximal polyhedron $\Delta$ of $\triangle$ we have a well-defined preorder $\preceq$ of its faces, such preoders induce a preorder on $\triangle$ that we will denote by $\preceq$ as well.
+\begin{remark} For any maximal polyhedron $\Delta$ of $\triangle$ we have a well-defined preorder $\preceq$ of its faces.
+The set of all these preorders induce a preorder on $\triangle$ denoted by $\preceq$ as well.
 The elements of $\triangle$ will be called {\em faces} since any such element is a face of a maximal polyhedra in $\triangle$. \end{remark}